 In addition to tuition, any course may use materials, supplies or services that necessitate an additional fee.
 Non-course fees fund student-centered services and programs that support students' academic and social integration into the UAA community, engage students in active learning, and foster the growth and development of each student.
 Fees may also be charged for administrative and/or instructional services.
-All resident and non-resident tuition rates and student activity fees are approved by the Board of Regents of the University of Alaska.
+Resident and non-resident tuition rates and student activity fees are approved by the Board of Regents of the University of Alaska.
 The university reserves the right to change tuition rates or fees at any time.
 Fees will vary at community campuses.

 An administrative fee is a fee charged instead of tuition.
 There may be other fees assessed for the course such as lab or material fees in addition to the administrative fee.